brandur/sorg/content/drafts/redis-streams.md

 ```

 In accordance with at-least once design, the streamer only
-removes staged records once they've been confirmed in
+removes staged records once their receipt has been
-Redis.
-If part of the workflow fails then the process will
+confirmed by Redis.
+If part of the workflow fails then the
-run again and reselect the same batch of records a second
+process will run again and select the same batch of records
+from `staged_log_records` a second time.
+They'll be
-time.
-Those records will be re-emitted into the stream even
+re-emitted into the stream even if it means that some
-if it means that some consumers will see them twice.
+consumers will see them twice.

-Records are emitted with ascending `id`s.
-It's possible for
+Records are sent to the stream with ascending ride `id`s.
-a record with a smaller `id` to be emitted after one with a
+It's possible for a record with a smaller `id` to be
-higher `id`, but _only_ in the case of a double-send.
-With
+present after one with a higher `id`, but _only_ in the
-the exception of that one manageable caveat, consumers can
+case of a double-send.
+With the exception of that one
-always assume that they're receiving `id`s in order.
+caveat, consumers can always assume that they're receiving
+`id`s in order.

 #### Log truncation (#truncation)